 They knew they needed to step up and make time to find the right talent.

 “We’re always on the lookout for top talent now.
-We hit LinkedIn, Google and Breezy’s talent search, plus we always check out the authors of powerful words online,” says Maddy, “At first it felt like an extra task, but now it comes naturally.
-When we find diverse talent we love, we use the Chrome extension to pull their details into our candidate pools on Breezy and ping them an automatic email to gush about their work so that we’re on their radar too.”
+We hit LinkedIn and Google, plus we always check out the authors of powerful words online,” says Maddy, “At first it felt like an extra task, but now it comes naturally.”

 “We’ve found some incredible talent through proactive sourcing,” adds Brittany, “It’s an awesome way to be super intentional about your hiring and actively pursue people from diverse backgrounds.”